an0rak-dev/an0rak-dev/README.md

 🌞 I'm currently working as a Cloud Engineer at [Artifakt](https://www.artifakt.com) and I'm more speciliazed in Lowlevel development and application's resiliency.
-In my day-to-day work, I also try to put again the user in the center of each apps, by pushing the KISS principle, and the high availability of applications.
+In my day-to-day work, I manage Kubernetes clusters, handle cloud providers, and updates backend services.

-🌛 By night (and weekends), I'm still a French developer, but I become a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can.
+🌛 By night (and weekends), I'm still a French developer, but I become a Virtual Reality indie game developer, trying to push Virtual Reality as far as I can, either using UnrealEngine, WebXR or OpenXR.

 ### 📢 Public Talks